damusss/mili/guide/utility.md

 -   `cumulative_relative`: The relative value from the moment the action started (for example the relative size compared to the moment the user started resizing).
 The same attribute is used for moving and resizing.

 The `relative` and `cumulative_relative` flags are always up-to-date when the callbacks are called.

+## `AdaptiveUIScaler`

+This object utility makes the UI sizes of your app dynamic when the window resizes.
+It works by using some reference sizes (the preferred sizes of your app) and calculate a multiplier based on how smaller or bigger the current window size is compared to the preferred sizes.

+For it to work you need to call `update()` every frame (preferrebly before your UI loop) and then call `scale(size)` for every size that you wish to be adaptive. `scalef()` is a copy of `scale` that doesn't convert the result to an integer (unlike `scale`).

+If your app has a preferred width of 1920 pixels, and you want a font size of 24, but the current window size is 960 (half) when you use `scale(24)` it will return 12 (half) with default settings.
+You can customize the scaler in the constructor as follows:

+-   `window`: A pygame.Window or an object with a `size` attribute to use as the up-to-date container.
+-   `relative_size`: The preffered application sizes in pixels.
+-   `scale_clamp`: A tuple with the minimum and maximum values that the multiplier can have, to avoid making the UI too small or too big.
+If min or max are None they won't be limited.
+-   `width_weight`, `height_weight`: Control how much the container dimentions weight on the multiplier.
+It depends on the dominant dimention of your application.
+-   `min_value`: The minimum value that a scaled size can have.
+This defaults to `1`, and it is generally suggested not to set it to 0 to avoid errors if the window has zero dimentions.
+This value can be overridden for each `scale` call.
+-   `int_func`: A function that converts a floating point number to an integer.
+Defaults to the builtin `int` type.
+Good alternative candidates are: `round`, `math.floor`, `math.ceil` depending on your preference.